eclipse-sumo/sumo/docs/web/docs/Simulation/Output/FCDOutput.md

 ...
 ```

+### Restricting the locations by shape

+Output can be restricted to vehicles within a specified area by setting a list of `<poly>` ids with option **--fcd-output.filter-shapes**.
+The [polygon shapes](Shapes.md) must have been loaded from an additional file.

 ### Restricting output by sensor range
 When not all vehicles are equipped with an **fcd**-device, other ehicles and persons in a radius around the equipped vehicles can be included in the output by setting option **--device.fcd.radius** to the desired range in m.